 The higher the value of the piece of jewellery, the higher the percentage of platinum within it.

 Hypoallergenic and heavy in weight so is mostly used to secure diamond settings and some luxury brand watchmakers also make limited-edition platinum watches.

 Rings are the most common ornament in platinum jewellery, followed by earrings and necklace sets.

 The Global platinum jewellery market is distributed into different types of products such as rings, necklaces, bracelets, earrings, anklets and watches.
-In terms of distribution channel, the platinum market is divided as franchise stores, online retailers and selling as independent vendors.
+In terms of distribution channels, the platinum market is divided into franchise stores, online retailers and selling as independent vendors.

-The platinum jewellery market is spread into the areas of North America, Europe, Asia Pacific, Middle East, African region and South America.
-North America is estimated to dominate global platinum jewellery market, followed by Asia Pacific and Europe.
+The platinum jewellery market is spread into the areas of North America, Europe, Asia Pacific, the Middle East, the African region and South America.
+North America is estimated to dominate the global platinum jewellery market, followed by Asia Pacific and Europe.